 1. Internal Conflict a.
-The sequence or series of events in the story 2.
+The main problem the character faces 2.
 External Conflict b.
-The main problem the character faces 3.
+A problem that only exists in the character's mind 3.
 Conflict c.
-A problem that only exists in the character's mind 4.
+The main point of the story that answers the board question of "what is the story about" 4.
 Theme d.
-The main point of the story that answers the board question of "what is the story about" 5.
+A problem occurs between a character and an outside force 5.
 Resolution e.
-A problem occurs between a character and an outside force 6.
-Basic Situation f.
+This is where the author ties up loose ends 6.
+Rising Actions f.
 The section of the story that builds up tension leading to the climax 7.
-Point of View g.
-A narrative device that suggests or warns the reader about events to come in the story 8.
-Foreshadowing h.
-Where the reader leaders the background information needed to understand the remainder of the story 9.
-Inference i.
-The part of the story where the conflict is solved, and the tension is eased 10.
-Plot j.
-This is the highest point of tension where the character faces the conflict 11.
-Rising Actions k.
-This is where the author ties up loose ends 12.
-Falling Actions l.
-A conclusion drawn by applying life experience to the evidence the text gives the reader 13.
-Climax m.
-The part of the story where the setting and characters are introduced 14.
-Setting n.
-The perspective which the story is written in 15.
-Exposition o.
+Falling Actions g.
+The part of the story where the conflict is solved, and the tension is eased 8.
+Climax h.
+This is the highest point of tension where the character faces the conflict 9.
+Setting i.
+The part of the story where the setting and characters are introduced 10.
+Exposition j.
 When and where the story takes place